r7kamura/docomoru/README.md

 # Docomoru
-Client library for DoCoMo API written in Ruby.
+Client library for docomo API written in Ruby.

 ## Install
 Note: requires Ruby 2.0.0 or higher.